 2021 Annual Open House

-The 2021 Rutgers Geology Museum Open House will be held on Saturday, January 30, 2021.
-Check back in the Fall for details!
+The 2021 Rutgers Geology Museum Open House will be held virtually on Saturday, January 30, 2021.

 If you would like to see information about past events, please visit the Past Open House Events Page.

 Each year the Rutgers Geology Museum sponsors a gem, mineral and fossil show at the Annual Open House.
 Visitors can browse our selection for rare and beautiful rocks, minerals and fossils from New Jersey and around the world.